null-machine/limbus-company-roll-analyzer/index.md

 **D TIER — CHALLENGING**

 These units should not be prioritized for practical combat.
-Writeups will not be available for this tier, because they would all essentially say the same thing— their terrible rolls are not redeemed by their kits.

 ![Chef Gregor](assets/11204.png)
 ![W Faust](assets/10202.png)